 This financial report is designed to provide a general overview of the 91 EL's finances for all those with an interest in the government's finances and to demonstrate the 91 EL's accountability for the money it receives.
 Questions concerning any of the information provided in this report or requests for additional information should be addressed to the Finance and Administration Division at the Orange County Transportation Authority, 550 South Main Street, P.O.
 Box 14184, Orange, California 92863-1584.

-91 Express Lanes Fund (An Enterprise Fund of the Orange County Transportation Authority) Statement of Net Position June 30, 2017
+91 Express Lanes Fund (An Enterprise Fund of the Orange County Transportation Authority) Statement of Net Position For the Year Ended June 30, 2018

 Assets